cloudControl/documentation/Platform documentation.md

 **TL;DR:**

- * You can scale up or down anytime by adding more containers or changing the container size.
+ * You can scale up or down anytime by adding more containers (horizontal scaling) or changing the container size (vertical scaling).

+When scaling your apps you have two options.
+You can either scale horizontally by adding more containers, or scale vertically by changing the container size.

+### Horizontal Scaling

+Horizontal scaling is controlled by the --min parameter.
+It specifies the number of containers you have running.
+Raising --min also increases the availabiltiy in case of node failures.

+### Vertical Scaling

+In addition to controlling the number of containers you can also specify the size of a container.
+Container sizes are specificed using the --max parameter.
+Valid values are 1 <= x <= 8 and result in x times 128mb.
+So setting --max to 1 will result in 128mb of RAM available to each one of your containers, while --max 4 or 8 will give you 512mb or 1024mb RAM respectively.

+To determine the optimal --max value for your deployment you can use the New Relic Add-on to analyze the memory consumption of your app.
+You can also use the Blitz.io Add-on to run synthetic load tests against your deployments to see how well they performan and determine the optimal scaling settings.

 ## [Performance & Caching](#performance)